Diocese of Sibu: History

-Fr John Vos arrived and was mainly involved in school work.
+Fr John Vos MHM arrived and was mainly involved in school work.
 His stay in Sibu was short before moving to Kuching.
-He was succeeded by Fr James Buis in 1938.
+He was succeeded by Fr James Buis MHM in 1938.
 As the Sacred Heart School grew, priests like Fr.
-Thomas Delaney (1933–1937), Fr.
-William Wagenaar (1935–1938), Fr.
-Gerard Bruggeman (1937–1940), Fr.
-Francis Hulsbosch (1938–1939), Fr.
-John Dekker (1940–1942) were assigned to take up teaching posts.
+Thomas Delaney MHM (1933–1937), Fr.
+William Wagenaar MHM (1935–1938), Fr.
+Gerard Bruggeman MHM (1937–1940), Fr.
+Francis Hulsbosch MHM (1938–1939), and Fr.
+John Dekker MHM (1940–1942) were assigned to take up teaching posts.
 Besides school work they were also engaged in pastoral work.

 In May 1942, the European priests were interned by the Japanese at Batu Lintang camp, Kuching.
 Fr.
 Joseph Chin was the only remaining local priest in the whole of the Rejang region, and had to go underground to carry out his priestly duties.
 He went house to house offering Mass secretly.
-Twice he was caught and was flogged and jailed.
+He was caught twice and was flogged and jailed.
 He was highly esteemed by all who know him.
-He was the builder of St Mary's church and was its first Priest (1967–1968).
+He was the builder of St Mary's church and was its first priest from 1967 to 1968.
 He died of cancer in 1969.

 The Japanese surrendered in 1945.
 The interned priests were flown from Kuching to Labuan in September to recuperate for a short time.
 It was decided that some priests would go to Europe for long leave, others would start to re-open the mission stations.
 Fr.
-Buis returned to Sibu.
-So the mission revived and continued to flourish.
+Buis returned to Sibu, so the mission revived and continued to flourish.
 Fr.
 Dekker revived the Sacred Heart School at the end of 1945.
 In a couple of years the schools and mission were back to a healthy growth.
 Fr.
-John Maher came in 1946 and taught for 5 years in Sacred Heart School.
+John Maher MHM came in 1946 and taught for 5 years in Sacred Heart School.

 Fr.
 James Buis was appointed Prefect for North Borneo (now Sabah) on 18 January 1947.
 Frs.
-John Dekker and William Wagenaar were appointed acting rectors during 1947-1950.
-During those years Fr.
-Clement Epping and Charles Reiterer arrived at Sibu to perform pastoral and educational work.
+John Dekker and William Wagenaar were appointed acting rectors during 1947 to 1950.
+During those years, Frs.
+Clement Epping MHM and Charles Reiterer MHM arrived at Sibu to perform pastoral and educational work.